ISL: ATK appoint Antonio Lopez Habas as their new head coach | Goal.com

 Two times Indian Super League (ISL) champions ATK have decided to re-appoint Spaniard Antonio Lopez Habas as their new head coach for the upcoming season.

 Habas returns to ATK after a gap of three seasons.
 He had left in 2015 after being in charge of the club for the first two seasons of the league.
-He had guided ATK to championship in the first ever season of the ISL and had helped them reach the play-offs in the second season.
+He had guided ATK to the championship in the inaugural edition of the ISL and had helped them reach the play-offs in the subsequent season.

 After re-joining ATK, the Spanish coach said, “I am very proud to be the Head Coach of ATK.
 I have always had the feeling that I will be back to train the team.
 I am sure that with the support of the fans, and us working together, we will get the recognition and the results that the club deserves.
 Success will be achieved when we aspire to compete hard and add to the professional growth of the club.
 Many thanks to ATK for showing their confidence in me yet again.”